 - Transportation in a spacious van with both AC and heat.

 - Accommodation for the duration of the workshop.
 Rooms will be double occupancy (single occupancy may be available in some locations for an additional fee, but this cannot be guaranteed).

-- Breakfast each day which will consist of fruit, bagels and other light fare (except for in Las Vegas January 12).
+- Breakfast each day which will consist of fruit, bagels and other light fare (except for in Las Vegas).
 Other breakfast options are available for purchase.

-- Light lunch during the days visiting Racetrack Playa and Eureka Dunes.
+- Light lunch during the days visiting Eureka Dunes.